A guide to Burns Night: the traditions and order of the evening

 Most people know Auld Lang Syne as the song that rings in the New Year, but this was originally a poem written by Robert Burns, which was later set to a folk tune.
 It’s the only way to end a traditional Burns supper with friends.
 You’ll find the lyrics in this kit – sing it loud – you’ll be joining the hundreds of thousands of Scots raising their voices all over the world!

-We’ve created exclusive content comprising everything you need to host a memorable Burns Night: party invites, recipes for a number of traditional dishes, a quiz all about the man himself and much more.
+We’ve created an exclusive fundraising pack which includes everything you need to host a memorable Burns Night: party invites, recipes for a number of traditional dishes, a quiz all about the man himself and much more.